activeloopai/deeplake/README.md

 ## Why use Hub?
 **Data scientists spend the majority of their time building infrastructure, transferring data, and writing boilerplate code.
 Hub streamlines these tasks so that users can focus on building amazing machine learning models 💻.**

 Hub enables users to stream unlimited amounts of data from the cloud to any machine without sacrificing performance compared to local storage 🚀.
-In addition, Hub connects datasets to PyTorch and TensorFlow with minimal boilerplate code, and we are currently adding powerful tools for dataset version control, building machine learning pipelines, and running distributed workloads.
+In addition, Hub connects datasets to PyTorch and TensorFlow with minimal boilerplate code, and is has powerful tools for dataset version control, building machine learning pipelines, and running distributed workloads.

 Hub is best suited for unstructured datasets such as images, videos, point clouds, or text.
 It works locally or on any cloud.

 Google, Waymo, Red Cross, Omdena, and Rarebase use Hub.

+## How does Hub work?

+Databases, data lakes, and data warehouses are best suited for tabular data and are not optimized for deep-learning applications using images, videos, and text.
+By storing data as chunked compressed arrays, Hub significantly increases data transfer speeds between network-connected machines.
+This eliminates the need to download entire datasets before running code, because computations and data streaming can occur simultaneously without increasing the total runtime.

+Hub also significantly reduces the time to build machine learning workflows, because its API eliminates boilerplate code that is typically required for data wrangling ✌️.

 ## Features
 ### Current Release